-On August 21, 2002, Mr. Rogers and the Company entered into a Severance Agreement and Release (the "Severance Agreement") in connection with Mr. Rogers' resignation of this position as a Director and Chief Executive Officer of the Company.
+C. Jeffrey Rogers and the Company entered into an Employment Agreement, executed October 1, 1999 and effective as of July 1, 1999, and an Amendment to the Employment Agreement executed April 20, 2001, for a term to extend through June 30, 2004.
+Mr. Rogers' employment agreement terminated upon his resignation from the Company on August 21, 2002.
+Certain benefits and payments to Mr. Rogers' provided for in the agreement ceased at that time.
+See the section below entitled "Severance Agreement".
+On August 21, 2002, Mr. Rogers and the Company entered into a Severance Agreement and Release (the "Severance Agreement") in connection with Mr. Rogers' resignation of his position as a Director and Chief Executive Officer of the Company.
 Pursuant to the terms of the Severance Agreement, Mr. Rogers agreed, among other things, to (1) resign from all positions with the Company and its affiliates, (2) generally release the Company from potential claims that he might have against the Company, including any claims for severance payment under his employment agreement, (3) not disclose the Company's confidential information, and (4) enter into a covenant not to sue the Company, its affiliates, officers, or employees.
 In return, the Company agreed to pay Mr. Rogers approximately \$415,000, consisting of accrued vacation, severance pay, life insurance premiums, executive recruiting assistance, and legal fees, plus the amount of any unpaid salary through August 21, 2002.